mzq737/IoT-EE629/README.md

 ### Report 2 2020/09/27
 1. Learing basic ideas about Flask----a light weight web application framework and how it differ from Django or other frames.
 All Flask templates or examples lookes neat and simple.
-3. Learning Flask documents, considering whether to use Flask to create a small application as final project.
+2. Learning Flask documents, considering whether to use Flask to create a small application as final project.

+### Report 2020/10/13
+1. Practiced basic web scraping library: Requests, Beautiful Soup 4, Selenium(but met some problem).
+2. Noticed that Raspberry Pi can not use Chrome, until now can not find same version chromium driver for selenium.
+3. Previewed class 5.

 ### Report 2020/10/17
 ###### 1. Applebot